robinwyss/appsec_scripts/README.md

 -t TOKEN, --token TOKEN             The Dynatrace API Token to use (e.g. dt0c01.XXX...)
 -l LIBRARY, --library LIBRARY       Filter resulsts by a specific library (e.g. org.apache.logging.log4j), matches the libraries with a startsWith
 -v, --vulnerabilities               Flag specifying if the vulnerabilites for each library should be retrieved
--i, --hostIds                       Optional flat to specify the hostIds for which the information should be retrieved (if ommited all hosts will be included).
+-i, --hostIds                       Optional parameter to specify the hostIds for which the information should be retrieved (if ommited all hosts will be included).
 Multiple IDs can be specified, sparated by ',' (no spaces)
 ```

 #### Examples